 How will we know we’re achieving success for each of our mission elements?

-This is usually a list of no less than one and no more than six specific measures or criteria for each of the mission elements.
-Be gentle to yourself as a team, don’t overdo your mission tests.
-Strive for simplicity.
+This is usually a list between one and no more than six or so specific measures or criteria for each of the mission elements.
+It pays to be gentle on ourselves as a team, and not overdo our mission tests.
+Striving for simplicity pays large dividends.

 Chartering for Alignment